List of Oz characters (created by Baum): Cap'n Bill

 Cap'n Bill Weedles is a fictional character who first appears in two of Baum's fantasy novels, The Sea Fairies (1911) and Sky Island (1912).
 Bill was introduced along with his friend Trot; they both later appear in The Scarecrow of Oz (1915) which is the ninth book in the Oz series.

 Cap'n Bill Weedles is an ex-sailor with a wooden left leg from the knee down.
 His head is almost bald and what little hair he has is grizzled.
 His eyes are pale blue with a gentle look to them, and his face is round, rugged, and bronzed.
 He has been Trot's companion from birth as he was her mother's star boarder.
 Formerly he was captain of a schooner with Trot's father as his mate; after losing his leg, the Cap'n retired, and Trot's father was promoted to captain of the same ship.

-Cap'n Bill and Trot also play significant roles in the later Oz books The Lost Princess of Oz (1917), The Magic of Oz (1919) and The Magical Mimics in Oz (1946).
+Cap'n Bill and Trot also play significant roles in the later Oz books The Lost Princess of Oz (1917), The Magic of Oz (1919) and Jack Snow's The Magical Mimics in Oz (1946).
 Baum borrowed from one of his own earlier characters, Naboth Perkins in Sam Steele's Adventures on Land and Sea (1906), to create Cap'n Bill.

-Cap'n Bill appears in Return to Oz, in the background at Princess Ozma's coronation, holding the Magic Flower.
+Cap'n Bill appears in the 1985 film Return to Oz, in the background at Princess Ozma's coronation, holding the Magic Flower.